wandb/davis-contest/README.md

 - Once you're happy with your trained model, produce your formatted results, as described in the **Formatting Your Results** section below.
 - Evaluate those results using the [evaluation notebook](http://wandb.me/davis-submit).
+See that notebook for details on how results will be scored.
 - Submit your evaluation run to [the public leaderboard](http://wandb.me/davis-leaderboard).

 Submissions are manually reviewed and will be approved within two business days.